 A park visitor service building is proposed at the site of the former oil storage tanks on the east side of Garrison Road near Maugher Beach.
 This facility will be constructed in a manner compatible with the architectural styles of existing residential buildings on the island and will be designed and sited to minimize impacts on the natural appearance of the island's landscape.
 Earthen berms previously constructed for the oil storage tanks will provide a visual buffer for the visitor centre.
 The visitor services building will provide visitor information, interpretive messages, washrooms, change rooms, and food services.
 A small picnic area will be established in association with the facility.

-The access point to Maugher Beach will be located at the north end of the beach in order to protect the dune system from visitor impacts.
+Access to Maugher Beach will be located near the north end of the beach in order to protect the dune system from visitor impacts.
 As the beach is not intended to provide intensive water-based recreational use, no lifeguard service will be provided.
+However, if the quality of harbour waters improves following completion of the proposed regional wastewater treatment system, a lifeguard service may be provided as the need demands.